jaskiratr/personal-website/README.md

-# my-blog
+# Personal Website

-> My stupendous Nuxt.js project
+> Static website developed using Nuxt.js.
+The content is rendered from Markdown files

 ## Build Setup